ansible/ansible-rulebook/docs/filters.rst

      - Include and exclude keys from the event object
    * - dashes_to_underscores
      - This filter changes the dashes in all keys in the payload to be underscore.
+   * - insert_hosts_to_meta
+     - This filter inserts the hosts from the event into the meta key within the event based on a custom path in the event object.

 | Events filters can be chained one after the other, and the updated data is
 | sent from one filter to the next.